 - Tick the box under Uploading Files to organize your uploads into monthly/yearly folders.

 - Under common settings select how you want your URLs to display.
 I recommend ticking the “post name” box.

 - The “Optional” section is blank.

 The user tab is where you can set your color scheme, proofreading preferences and add your email and social media links for your bio box that appears below your posts.
 And this is where you would change your password if you needed to.

-Fill out your name, nickname, contact info like email, website and social media links Google+, Twitter and Facebook.
+To beging with fill out your name, nickname, contact info like email, website and social media links Google+, Twitter and Facebook.